remnawave/panel/docs/install/subscription-page/bundled.md

 ### Remnawave Panel URL, can be http://remnawave:3000 or https://panel.example.com
 REMNAWAVE_PANEL_URL=http://remnawave:3000
 REMNAWAVE_API_TOKEN=API_TOKEN_FROM_REMNAWAVE

-META_TITLE="Subscription page"
-META_DESCRIPTION="Subscription page description"

-# If you want to display raw keys in the subscription page, set this to true.
-# Please note, this setting will not have any effect if you have HWID enabled.
-SUBSCRIPTION_UI_DISPLAY_RAW_KEYS=false

 # Serve at custom root path, for example, this value can be: CUSTOM_SUB_PREFIX=sub
 # Do not place / at the start/end